NMoro811/blackjack-simulator/README.md

 ### Multiplayer mode

 The game has been adapted to include up to 8 players in the table.
-This limit, however, is based upon physical limitations in actual casino tables; it can easily be modified to include as many players as desires.
+This limit, however, is based upon physical limitations in actual casino tables; it can easily be modified to include as many players as desired.

 ### Performance rating